ibm-cloud-docs/blockchain-sw-213/howto/console-upgrade-k8.md

         scale_raft_nodes_enabled: true
   ```
   {: codeblock}
-3. Apply the changes you made to the `ibpconsole-cm.yaml` file by running the following command, replacing `<NAMESPACE>` with the name of your Kubernetes namespace or OpenShift Container Platform project.
+3. Apply the changes that you made to the `ibpconsole-cm.yaml` file by running the following command.
+Replace `<NAMESPACE>` with the name of your Kubernetes namespace or OpenShift Container Platform project.

   ```
   kubectl apply -f  ibpconsole-cm.yaml -n <NAMESPACE>